 2024-2025 Viral Respiratory Disease Updates

-- Flu: Minimal lab-confirmed cases in the FVHD.
-Cases and flu-associated hospitalizations across Connecticut are beginning to increase.
+2. Flu: Lab-confirmed flu cases and flu-associated hospitalizations are increasing rapidly across CT.
 The majority of hospitalizations and deaths have occurred in CT residents 60 years and older.

 Explore the interactive data dashboards below to further explore trends for COVID, flu, and RSV in the Farmington Valley and in Connecticut.